 A protector is a person who is given administrative or dispositive powers under the terms of a trust instrument, not exclusively for his own benefit.
 The main difference between a protector and a trustee is that a trustee holds the assets of a trust while a protector does not.
-In some trust instruments and relevant statutes, a protector can also be named advisor, appointer, enforcer, guardian, nominator, managing trustee or managing committee.
+Some trust instruments and relevant statutes may also name a protector as an advisor, appointer, enforcer, guardian, nominator, managing trustee, or managing committee.
 While protectors have existed for a long time, their popularity has only been increasing during the last 25 years.

 The following jurisdictions have statutory provisions relating to protectors: Anguilla, Antigua, Barbados, The Bahamas, Belize, The British Virgin Islands, Brunei, Cayman, The Cook Islands, Curacao, Dubai, Guernsey, Jersey, Labuan, Malta, The Marshall Islands, Mauritius, Montserrat, Nevis, St Kitts & Nevis, San Marino, St Vincent & The Grenadines, Seychelles and Turks & Caicos.
-It should be noted that England, Wales, Bermuda, Gibraltar, the Isle of Man and other jurisdictions do not have statutory provisions concerning protectors.
+England, Wales, Bermuda, Gibraltar, the Isle of Man and other jurisdictions do not have statutory provisions concerning protectors.

 In most cases, the laws relating to protectors do not contain a definition of the concept protector.
-Instead, the laws simply state that a protector may be appointed under the terms of a trust and list certain powers, duties and rights or restrictions, which may be attached to the appointment.
+Instead, the laws simply state that a protector appoints under the terms of a trust and list certain powers, duties and rights or restrictions, which accompany the appointment.

 The role of protectors

-Protectors are mainly used when the settlor does not know the proposed trustee and thinks that it would not be a good idea to reserve powers to himself.
+Settlors mainly use protectors when they do not know the proposed trustee and believe it is unwise to reserve powers for themselves..
 The settlor may consider that reserving powers to himself is a bad idea because of several factors such as tax planning, confidentiality, asset protection and planning for a situation when the settlor is dead or becomes incapacitated.
 Another reason why the settlor could decide to control the trust through a protector is in the case when the settlor has a lack of confidence in the proposed trustee and is unwilling to reserve powers to himself.

 Appointment of protectors